exdx/dcp/README.md

 local filesystem.
 It can also just print the contents of the image to stdout, and not create any local files.

+## Installing

+### Download compiled binary

+The [release section](https://github.com/exdx/dcp/releases) has a number of precompiled versions of dcp for different platforms.
+Currently only Linux and MacOS are pre-built.
+For MacOS, both arm and x86 targets are provided, and for Linux only x86 is provided.
+If your system is not supported, building dcp from the source is straightforward.

+### Build from source

+To build from source, ensure that you have the rust toolchain installed locally.
+This project does not rely on nightly and uses the 1.62-stable toolchain.
+Clone the repository and run `cargo build --release` to build a release version of the binary.
+From there, you can move the binary to a folder on your $PATH to access it easily.

 ## Implementation

 Because there wasn't a suitable `containerd` client implementation in Rust at the time